 Regarding potassium binding agents such as Kayexalate, a 2005 Cochrane review did not show any evidence that they improve potassium levels.
-There have also been case reports of Kayexelate causing GI necrosis and perforation.
-Our experts conclude that there is no role for kayexcelate in the ED.
+There have also been case reports of Kayexalate causing GI necrosis and perforation.
+Our experts conclude that there is no role for Kayexalate in the ED.

 Consider PEG 3350 orally to help eliminate potassium through the GI tract if the patient is likely to stay in your ED for a prolonged period of time.

 Given that most patients with hyperkalemia will have some element of renal insufficiency it is important to remember that milk of magnesia and fleet enemas are both contraindicated as they will cause magnesium and phosphate toxicity, respectively.

 Based on the principles of treatment and indications discussed above, our experts recommend the following approach to suspected hyperkalemia (based on patient history and rhythm strip) or confirmed hyperkalemia (based on a point of care blood gas) in cardiac arrest in addition to usual ACLS measures:

 Push 1 amp calcium chloride in well running peripheral IV or central line and repeat until the QRS is <100ms